A HyperFlash and \'ECLAT view of the local environment and energetics of the repeating FRB 20240619D

-For the brightest burst in our sample, B01-Wb, we measure the scintillation bandwidth to be 159$\pm$8\,kHz, with a modulation index of $0.6$ (at 1.271\,GHz, the centre of the observing band).
-The slight burst-to-burst changes we observe in this scintillation scale (Table~\ref{tab:scint}) are likely to be reflections of the burst S/N rather than genuine variations in the scintillation scale.
-Burst B01-Wb shows a second, narrower, frequency scale in its ACF (Figure~\ref{fig:scint}).
-To explore this further, we analyse bursts B01-Wb, B02-Wb, B06-Wb, B10-Wb, and B11-Wb at even higher frequency resolution, given that the burst structure and baseband data allows us to probe sub-kHz scales.
+For the brightest burst in our sample, B01-Wb, we measure a scintillation bandwidth of $159\pm8$\,kHz and a modulation index of $0.6$ (at $1.271$\,GHz, the centre of the observing band).
+A second, narrower frequency scale is also present in the ACF of this burst (Figure~\ref{fig:scint}).
+To explore narrower frequency scale further, we analyse bursts B01-Wb, B02-Wb, B06-Wb, B10-Wb, and B11-Wb at even higher frequency resolution, given that the burst structure and baseband data allows us to probe sub-kHz scales.
 We create ACFs of burst spectra at a resolution of 120\,Hz (60\,Hz for B01-Wb), which is roughly the inverse of the temporal width of each burst.
 We find a $\sim$kHz scale in all bursts.
 However, structure on the same frequency scale is evident in the off-burst data, adding doubt to the astrophysical nature of this frequency scale.
 B01-Wb, however, shows an additional $6.4\pm0.9$\,kHz scale, with a modulation index of $1.02\pm0.1$ at 1.271\,GHz.
 For this scale we find a hint of a shallower frequency dependence, though consistent with the $\nu^{\alpha=-4}$ evolution expected for scintillation: $\alpha=2.3\pm1.4$, by dividing the burst spectrum up into $16$ subbands and measuring the frequency scale in each subband independently (see Appendix Figure~\ref{fig:scin_freq_depen}).
 This is consistent with the upper limit of scatter broadening we measure for B01-Wb, $\tau_\textrm{B01-Wb}<108$\,$\upmu$s, which implies a scintillation bandwidth $\Delta\nu_{\rm scint}\gtrsim1.5$\,kHz.
-We therefore attribute the $5.9\pm0.9$\,kHz scale to be scintillation from a second screen along the line of sight to \rmkt.
+We therefore attribute the $6.4\pm0.9$\,kHz scale to be scintillation from a second screen along the line of sight to \rmkt.